In Your House 1: Background

-By 1993, the World Wrestling Federation (WWF, now WWE) held a total of five pay-per-views (PPV) per year, referred to as the "Big Five", which were WrestleMania, King of the Ring, SummerSlam, Survivor Series, and the Royal Rumble.
+By 1993, the World Wrestling Federation (WWF, now WWE) held a total of five professional wrestling pay-per-view (PPV) events per year, referred to as the "Big Five", which were WrestleMania, King of the Ring, SummerSlam, Survivor Series, and the Royal Rumble.
 In early 1995, as a response to a move by competitor World Championship Wrestling (WCW) to increase their annual pay-per-view events, the WWF established the "In Your House" series, which would be monthly PPVs that were held between the Big Five and sold at a lower cost (the Big Five had cost US$29.95 each, while the In Your House shows would cost $14.95).
 The cheaper price was also an effort to increase the WWF's revenue from the pay-per-view market after the decline and cancelation of its network television Saturday Night's Main Event broadcasts, and its insufficient revenue from home video releases.
 Additionally, while the Big Five at the time ran for three hours, the In Your House shows would only run for two hours.
 The first In Your House took place on May 14, 1995, at the Onondaga County War Memorial in Syracuse, New York.

 The WWF ran a sweepstakes to promote the event, giving away a new house in Orlando, Florida.
 Todd Pettengill and Stephanie Wiand toured the house and conducted the drawing during the pay-per-view, which was won by an 11-year-old resident of Henderson, Nevada, and presented to his family during the May 22 episode of Raw.
 They sold the house for $175,000 six months later.

 This initial In Your House event was initially known simply as In Your House.
 It was later retroactively renamed as In Your House: Premiere, due to it being the very first In Your House event.
 It would sequentially be known simply as In Your House 1.